polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

    After you start this node, you should see there are **no connected peers** for the node.
    Because this is a permissioned network, the node must be explicitly authorized to connect.
-   The Alice and Bob nodes were configured in the genesis `chain_spec.rs`file.
+   The Alice and Bob nodes were configured in the genesis `chain_spec.rs` file.
    All other nodes mut be added manually using a call to the Sudo pallet.

 ### Authorize access for the third node

-This tutorial uses the `sudo` pallet for governance.
+This tutorial uses the Sudo pallet for governance.
-Therefore, you can use the `sudo` pallet to call the `add_well_known_node` function provided by `node-authorization` pallet to add the third node.
+Therefore, you can use the Sudo pallet to call the `addWellKnownNode` function provided by `node-authorization` pallet to add the third node.
-To keep things simple, you can use the Polkadot/Substrate Portal application to access the sudo pallet.
+To keep things simple, you can use the Polkadot/Substrate Portal application to access the Sudo pallet.

 1. Open the [Polkadot/Substrate Portal](https://polkadot.js.org/apps/#/explorer) in a browser.